wp-plugins/colored-admin-post-list/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Highlights the background of draft, pending, future, private and published posts in the wordpress admin
+Highlights the background of draft, pending, future, private, and published posts in the wordpress admin.
+Also supports custom post statues!

 == Description ==